azraptor/ffmpeg-asm/README.md

 Install nasm, a C compiler, and cmake.
 Then open up a terminal.

-Create a new directory and enter into it by running `build` and `cd build`.
+Create a new directory and enter into it by running `mkdir build` and `cd build`.

 Run `cmake ..` to generate build files.